-(1) The foundation and the operation of FOCJ must be a constitutionally guaranteed right - the fifth freedom, as we would like to call it.
+1. To found and to operate FOCJ must be a constitutionally guaranteed right - the fifth freedom, as we would like to call it.
 The newly founded political units must be allowed to operate as jurisdictions with (restricted) enforcement rights.
 The power to tax in order to finance a clearly specified service is the key to efficiency.
-However, this right of FOCJ will be disputed by other political units of all levels because part of their tax base will be lost.
+However, this right of FOCJ will be disputed by other political units with which FOCJ will compete for the same tax base.